States of Austria

 Austria is a federal republic consisting of nine states.
-(Note: (Länder /de/, sing.
-Land /de/; colloquially also (sing.)
-Bundesland /de//(pl.)
-Bundesländer /de/) The European Commission calls them provinces.
+(Note: Länder /de/, sing.
+Land /de/; colloquially also pl.
+Bundesländer /de/, sing.
+Bundesland /de/) The European Commission calls them provinces.
 Austrian states can pass laws that stay within the limits of the constitution, and each state has representatives in the Austrian federal parliament.

 Geography

 The majority of the land area in the states of Upper Austria, Lower Austria, Vienna, and Burgenland is situated in the Danube valley and thus consists almost completely of accessible and easily arable terrain.
 Austria's most densely populated state is Vienna, the heart of what is Austria's only metropolitan area.
 Lower Austria ranks only fourth in population density even though it contains Vienna's suburbs; this is due to large areas of land being predominantly agricultural.
 The alpine state Tyrol, the less alpine but geographically more remote state Carinthia, and the non-alpine but near-exclusively agricultural state Burgenland are Austria's least densely populated states.
 The wealthy alpine state Vorarlberg is something of an anomaly due to its small size, isolated location and distinct Alemannic culture.